everything2/everything2/docs/API.md

 Returns 403 Forbidden if you don't own the message or the message does not exist.

+On success returns a hash with the id of the deleted message.

+### /api/messages/:id/action/archive

+Archives the message at :id

+Return parameters the same as action/delete

+### /api/messages/:id/action/unarchive

+Unarchives the message at :id

+Return parameters the same as action/delete

 ### /api/messages/create

 Sends a message.
 At this time, will accept a usergroup in "for", but will not deliver it.